 * As I plan to cross pollinate, etc, to develop an improved type, I don't want to step on anyones' patent

-Cochise County Arizona viticulture Posted almost 4 years ago
+Cochise County Arizona viticulture Posted about 4 years ago

 hi, I planted my grape vine about 20 years ago.
 I was busy, and had small children, so i didnt pay attention to the attached tag which said the name of the variety.
 They are sweet with a slight tartness, small, light green grapes.
 Is there any way to find out what variety it is, so I can read up more about it?
 Also, what can I do with the grape leaves?
 I have heard that tea can be made from just putting the new leaves into hot water, is that true? thanks in advance for your help.

-New York County New York viticulture Posted almost 4 years ago
+New York County New York viticulture Posted about 4 years ago

 Got burn on some white grapes.
 Property is extremely hot and dry and peak months it's gets into the high 90's and stays in the 80's until 6-7p.m.
 How to prevent avoid burn.
 The weird thing was the burn happened after berries were fool size.

-Orange County California viticulture Posted almost 4 years ago
+Orange County California viticulture Posted over 4 years ago

 I am taking a wine class and I need to answer the following question; my red wine smells like raisins and prunes.
 What can I do in the vineyard next year to prevent this?
 I cannot find an answer but I suspect it might have to do with sunburned grapes.
 If anyone can help, that would be great.

-Norfolk County Massachusetts viticulture Posted almost 4 years ago
+Norfolk County Massachusetts viticulture Posted over 4 years ago

 What are some steps that can be taken in the fall to prepare the vines for a better outcome next year?

-Cleveland County Oklahoma viticulture Posted about 4 years ago
+Cleveland County Oklahoma viticulture Posted over 4 years ago

 Is this a grape vine and are these grapes edible?
 If so, how can I do anything to make them grow bigger and to improve the taste?

-Hennepin County Minnesota viticulture Posted about 4 years ago
+Hennepin County Minnesota viticulture Posted over 4 years ago

 What insect/disease leaves peelable, brownish gray, irregular shaped, angular edged, patches on grapevine leafs?
 I have seen this on the top and underside of the leafs on both my vinifera and frontenac grapevines.
 In peeling back the patches, I do not see any insect eggs and the patch seems to peel off fairly cleanly.